Human Centric General Physical Intelligence for Agile Manufacturing Automation: General Physical Intelligence Framework and Ablation Study

 \subsection{Architectural Modifications for Industrial GPI}

 To anchor utility of GPI framework, we outline architectural modifications aimed at evolving state-of-the-art VLA models into shared GPI-compatible interface for industrial tasks.

-\begin{itemize} \item Gato: Originally a generalist agent that is adapted for GPI by augmenting its token stream to include proprioceptive $(p_t)$, haptic $(h_t)$ and embodiment descriptor $(\sigma)$ alongside predicted future states $(\hat{s_{t:t+H}})$.
-This provides richer context for its autoregressive sequence modelling.
-Fundamentally, by encoding object-action-effect affordance tuples, the model learns to predict the consequences of physical interactions to enable long-horizon planning essential for multi-step industrial assemblies \cite{b108}. \item RT-2: To enhance this VLA, we embed proprioceptive and haptic feedback into its token stream and introduce task-conditioned affordance priors via symbolic goal prompts \cite{b109}.
-The inclusion of planning module leverages dropout-based uncertainty estimation to allow transformed RT-2 to reason under stochasticity and generalize to new platforms with variable dynamics that is key requirement for factories with diverse hardware. \item PaLM-E: This model natively embeds sensory data with language.
-The GPI migration encapsulates full multimodal stream—proprioception, vision, haptics and embodiment descriptors into its encoder architecture.
-By representing all inputs as unified sequence of tokens, PaLM-E can reason across heterogeneous data streams to make it ideal for complex manipulation and quality inspection tasks in agile manufacturing \cite{b110}. \item OpenVLA: As open-source framework, OpenVLA is extended by infusing affordance-aware grounding and dynamic attention mechanisms.
-The model is modified to process task-relevant haptic and proprioceptive features while leveraging its powerful visual encoders (SigLIP~\cite{b111} and DINOv2 \cite{b112}) for fine-grained control primitives.
-Furthermore, we incorporate task-prompted attention masking to improve interpretability, critical feature for diagnostics, failure analysis and safety certification in industrial settings.
-This extension is pivotal for common tasks like industrial bin picking and assembly. \item VIMA: This transformer-based architecture excels at object-centric manipulation.
-To support GPI, we extend VIMA with affordance conditioning, a spatial goal embedding module and a dynamic memory component.
-We also introduce curriculum learning and skill composition replay to facilitate transfer across sequence of related tasks such as peg insertion, assembly and tool handovers which are common in warehouse intralogistics. \end{itemize}
+\begin{itemize} \item Gato: is adapted for GPI by expanding its token stream to include proprioceptive signals $(p_t)$, haptic feedback $(h_t)$ and embodiment descriptors $(\sigma)$ in addition to predicted future states $(\hat{s}_{t:t+H})$.
+This multimodal tokenization enables richer autoregressive sequence modeling that allows the model to encode object-action-effect affordance tuples.
+For example, in a multi-step assembly task, Gato predicts the consequences of a grasp and insertion by conditioning on both visual and tactile feedback thereby supporting long-horizon planning and robust transfer across robot arms and grippers.
+Technically, this requires integrating proprioceptive tokenizer e.g., MLP mapping joint states to tokens and a haptic encoder e.g., event-driven tactile arrays into its transformer input stream. \cite{liu2022robot}. \item RT-2: is updated by embedding proprioceptive and haptic feedback as additional tokens into the input sequence.
+Task-conditioned affordance priors are introduced via symbolic goal prompts and planning module is added that leverages dropout-based uncertainty estimation.
+For instance, in bin-picking scenario, RT-2 uses haptic feedback to detect slippage and replan its grasp while symbolic prompts specify the target object and placement location.
+The model is co-fine-tuned in both robotic trajectory data and Internet-scale vision-language tasks with actions and sensory feedback unified as text tokens \cite{Taylor2022}\cite{Nasiriany2025}.
+This enables RT-2 to generalize across platforms with variable dynamics, which is a key requirement for factories with diverse hardware. \item PaLM-E: natively supports multimodal input, but for GPI its encoder is extended to process unified streams of proprioception, vision, haptics, and embodiment descriptors.
+All inputs are represented as a sequence of tokens to allow the model to reason across heterogeneous data.
+For example, in quality inspection, PaLM-E can combine visual defect detection with force feedback to identify subtle assembly errors.
+The architecture uses pre-trained vision and language encoders with additional adapters for proprioceptive and haptic modalities and is trained on large-scale and multi-embodiment datasets \cite{Chen2025}\cite{Wang2024}.
+This supports complex manipulation in agile manufacturing. \item OpenVLA: is extended for GPI by infusing affordance-aware grounding and dynamic attention mechanisms.
+The model is modified to process task-relevant haptic and proprioceptive features, leveraging powerful visual encoders e.g., SigLIP, DINOv2 for fine-grained control.
+Task-prompted attention masking is incorporated to improve interpretability, which is critical for diagnostics and safety certification.
+For example, in industrial bin picking, OpenVLA can highlight which sensory features triggered failure by aiding root-cause analysis.
+Parameter-efficient prompt tuning e.g., learnable text prompts prepended to frozen encoders for rapid adaptation to new tasks \cite{Guruprasad2024}\cite{Wang2025}. \item VIMA: is extended for GPI by adding affordance conditioning, a spatial goal embedding module and a dynamic memory component.
+Curriculum learning and skill composition replay are introduced to facilitate transfer across related tasks such as sequential peg insertion and tool handovers.
+For example, VIMA can use cross-attention to focus on object-centric tokens thus enabling robust generalization to novel objects and manipulation sequences \cite{Lu2024}.
+The architecture supports multimodal prompt conditioning with object tokens and spatial embeddings that guide the autoregressive action decoder. \end{itemize}